-A – Authority – Again, are we speaking to someone with buying power?
+A – Authority – Are we speaking to someone with buying power?

 N – Need – Is there a need for the product or service?

-U – Urgency – Like Timing, is there an urgent need for the product or service?
+U – Urgency – Is there an urgent need for the product or service?

 M – Money – Placing less emphasis on budget, Money considers the other stages of developing rapport first; also, there may not be a fixed budget.